FENDER AERODYNE 2023 SPECIAL

 OVERVIEW

 Pickups: Bright and solid.
 Sound great.
 I haven’t measured them yet but the resonant frequency seems to be higher and much better than, say a Player Stratocaster and brighter than Fender noiseless, good recording pickups with a nice range humbucker.
-The measurements are upcoming.
+Note that they are brightened up by high K Pots.
 See the page here for details information and measurements on the pickups.
 However, this round of Aerodyne pickups is much higher quality than the original.Aerodyne Pickups

 Case: The case, or rather, gig bag, is a run of the mill nothing fancy Fender gig Bag – It loses points on that one.
 I wish they had hard shell cases but it seems like now the entry level for hard shell cases has gone up to $1,600+ guitars (Standard US used to come with a hard shell case, no more, gig bag only).
 Since good hard shell Fender cases retail at $179 and up, it’s just another way to cut costs and to push sales of higher end Stratocasters.